Browse the Guide:

 LLOYD, JOHN URI (1849-1936).
 LETTER, 1934.
 0.1 cu. ft.
 American author and chemist; author of The End of the Earth (1896) and Scroggins (1904), and many books on pharmacy and medicine.
 Letter from Lloyd in Cincinnati, Ohio, December 3, 1934, to Rev. Calvin Dill Wilson of Glendale, Ohio.
 The letter was found in Wilson's copy of Our Willie of Stringtown on the Pike, (1934) by Lloyd.
 In the letter, Lloyd thanks Wilson for his comments on the book.
 Ms88-092.

 LOBDELL CAR WHEEL COMPANY.
 ACCOUNT BOOKS, 1881-1902.
 2.9 cu. ft.
 Railroad car wheel manufacturer of Wilmington, Delaware, with iron-mining operations in Southwest Virginia.
 Records of company's furnace and store operations in Smyth and Wythe counties, Virginia.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms1940-019.

 LOBO, WALTER E. (1905- ).
 PAPERS, 1929-55.
 2.0 cu. ft.
 Senior chemical engineer employed by M.W.
 Kellogg Company of New York City (with research laboratories at Jersey City, New Jersey), an architect-engineering company catering to petroleum and chemical industries.
 Kellogg performed contract research and development for Standard Oil Co. of New Jersey, Standard of Indiana, Texaco, Cities Service, and others.
 Collection consists of Lobo's microfilmed files (99 reels) dealing with natural gas and oil; thermodynamics; thermal and catalytic cracking; catalytic polymerization; hydrocracking; hydrocarbon synthesis; heat transfer; furnaces; distillation; and other petroleum and energy-related topics (including laboratory reports from Jersey City and field reports on equipment startup).
 A typescript catalog and index of the microfilm is available.
 Collection also includes a typescript translation of S.Y.
 Gersch's Enriched Air, originally published in Moscow in 1939; several typescript reports on German petroleum production (1945-47); and indexes to the Technical Advisory Committee of the Petroleum Industry War Council Technical Oil Mission microfilm reels (1947).
 Unprocessed.
 Ms85-014.